atefajmal27/Impossible_to_Predict-Pandemic_101/README.md

 With hindsight, what would have been an excellent portfolio heading into the pandemic?
 This would be the ideal pandemic portfolio.

 ### Execution
-Get 1-3 years of stock prices of different industries before COVID-19 hit the stock market using API and Google Finance.
-Run thousands of simulations to compare the predicted returns to the actual returns.
+Get 1-3 years of stock prices of different industries before COVID-19 hit the stock market (Feb 15th) using API and Google Finance.
+Run thousands of simulations to compare the predicted returns to the actual returns. <br/>

+Find out the industries that beat the market and create an ideal portfolio.